ssokolow/dialog-rs/README.md

 [Documentation][]

 Currently `dialog-rs` supports input, message, password and question dialogs.
-It can use the `dialog` or `zenity` tools to display the dialog boxes.
+It can use the `dialog`, `kdialog`, or `zenity` tools to display the dialog boxes.
 If none of these tools is available, the dialogs are printed to the standard output.

 ## Example